IzzaAsif08/AF3005-ProgrammingInFinance/README.md

 Course Name: AF3005 – Programming for Finance
 Instructor: Dr. Usama Arshad

-CryptoGrid -  A Smart Cryptocurrency Portfolio Tracker  CryptoSage is a real-time cryptocurrency portfolio tracker built using Streamlit.
+CryptoGrid -  A Smart Cryptocurrency Portfolio Tracker  Cryptogrid is a real-time cryptocurrency portfolio tracker built using Streamlit.
 It helps users monitor their crypto holdings, visualize portfolio distribution, and track market trends in an intuitive, interactive way.

 🌟 Features